“And you are witnesses of these things.” Luke 24:48

 Jesus made sure that the Apostles had no doubt of His resurrection, challenging them to determine the facts on what they saw, what they heard, because they were there.

-The Apostle John, reiterated this when he penned the Epsitles of 1-2-3 John at an old age, in his 90’s.
-He never forgot it.
+The Apostle John, reiterated this when he wrote the 1 John: 2-3 John at a ripe old age, in his 90’s.
+John never forgot it.
 “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched—this we proclaim concerning the Word of life.
 The life appeared; we have seen it and testify to it, and we proclaim to you the eternal life, which was with the Father and has appeared to us.
 We proclaim to you what we have seen and heard, so that you also may have fellowship with us.
 And our fellowship is with the Father and with his Son, Jesus Christ.
 We write this to make our joy complete.”

 Four times he mentions seen.
 “We have seen it and testify to it.”

 Jesus would testify that this was really His body, yet glorified; was still identifiable as one that they were familiar with and by showing them the His hands, His side, that this was really Him.